 Gold jewelry is measured in karats, indicating the proportion of gold in the alloy.
 Common purities include 24K (99% gold), 22K (91% gold), and 18K (75% gold), with higher karats representing greater gold content and often a higher inherent value.

-In contrast, gold bullion typically has a purity of at least 99.5% (24K), adhering to stringent standards.
+In contrast, gold bullion typically has a purity of at least 99.5% (24K) and adheres to stringent standards.
 Jewelry often contains alloys like copper or silver to enhance durability, while bullion focuses on maximizing gold content.

 Knowing these differences helps investors assess the potential value retention of gold jewelry versus gold bullion.